Emafire003/ColoredGlowLib/README.md

 #### You can find more information on the [wiki](https://github.com/Emafire003/ColoredGlowLib/wiki)!

-You can find examples of this lib being used in my [FoxGlow](https://github.com/Emafire003/FoxGlow) and [Glowful World](https://github.com/Emafire003/GlowfulWorld) mod.
+You can find examples of this lib being used in my [FoxGlow](https://github.com/Emafire003/FoxGlow) and [LightWithin](https://modrinth.com/mod/LightWithin) mod.

 ![luma-shaders-coloredglowlib](https://user-images.githubusercontent.com/29462910/157507676-576d3fb5-e24b-41f7-a7f0-6956d7ae4e29.png)